 Eating continued the next morning with a fabulous array of breakfast possibilities at Les Sardines including a fluffy strawberry mousse-cake - something I haven't experienced at a b and b before - but would be happy to encounter again!

 Dining room at Les sardines

 Detail from our room (Rose room)

-The return journey home was equally interesting as the day before with stops at Anduze, Saint-Hippolyte-du-Fort, the touristic/nick-nack shopped nightmare of St Guillem-le-Désert (beautiful, but perhaps best viewed on a foggy day in January, when you could park) and Olargues, another one of the 'plus beaux villages de France' but with no tourists and nick-nack shops at all.
+The return journey home was equally as interesting as the day before with stops at Anduze, Saint-Hippolyte-du-Fort, the touristic/knick-knack-shopped nightmare of St Guillem-le-Désert (beautiful, but perhaps best viewed on a foggy day in January, when you could park) and Olargues, another of the 'plus beaux villages de France' but with no tourists and knick-knack shops at all.

-I will look back on that small road trip with fondness, the highlight being our stay at The Sardines - I hope to return, and to find others like it.
+I will look back on that small road trip with fondness, the highlight being our stay at The Sardines - I hope to return, and to stay in others like it.